 In this article we explain how to complete the on line ‘ET1’ – employment tribunal claim form – step by step.
 The form itself can be accessed on the gov.uk website.
 The headings we use are the same headings as used on the form, and we have given some guidance as to which answers to provide.

-You should have done the following before completing the employment tribunal claim form:
+What steps should I take before completing the employment tribunal claim form?

 Then you can complete the claim form knowing that you have done everything necessary prior to submitting a claim.
 The claim form is called an ‘ET1’ and is used for making a complaint or claim to the employment tribunal.
 The form must be completed in full and sent in to the employment tribunal system in order to make (or ‘file’) a valid claim.